 Modeling Instruction in Michigan - Amazing opportunity for high school Physics, Chemistry, and Biology teachers that supports the current college and career readiness standards.
 The Modeling Instruction in Michigan program emphasizes active student construction of conceptual and mathematical models in an interactive learning environment.
 Teachers will be trained through roles as students and instructor as they practice and engage in guided inquiry and cooperative learning.
 Modeling in Physics will be held at the Seaborg Center next summer.
-For more information and how to apply, please visit the Modeling Instruction in Michigan website.
+For a flyer or information and how to apply, please visit the Modeling Instruction in Michigan website.

 - Summer 2015: Physics - July 6 - July 24, 2015

 U.P.
 Science Olympiad Coaches' Workshop - For Middle School and High School Teachers who are coaches or may be interested in coaching a Science Olympiad team.
 Attendees will learn how to start a team, receive updated information about tournament events and free resources, as well as network with experienced Science Olympiad coaches from other U.P. schools.
 The next workshop is scheduled for September 2015.

 Rethinking Technology Use for STEM Education - Detailed information can be provided by contacting Michael Donhost, Ed.D.

 - Academic Year 2014-15: September 26, October 17, November 14, December 12, 2014; January 22 or 23, (split in small groups), February 19 or 20 (split in small groups), Individual sessions scheduled for March 2015.

 ** During the winter months and the possibility of severe conditions, please refer to our Inclement Weather Policy **